 Prodigals and Those Who Love Them by Ruth Bell Graham“I have, as wife and mother, a good cause – the best cause in the world – but lack the shoulders to support it.
 The job isn’t too big for me.
 I’m not big enough for the job.”
 (Thankfully, God IS big enough!)
 “We mothers must take care of the possible and trust God for the impossible…We cannot convict of sin, create hunger and thirst after God, or convert.
 These are miracles, and miracles are not in our department.”

-A year ago at our church ladies’ retreat, the speaker mentioned a book title that caught my attention: Prodigals and Those Who Love Them by Ruth Bell Graham.
+A year ago at our church ladies’ retreat, the speaker mentioned a book title that caught my attention: Prodigals and Those Who Love Them by Ruth Bell Graham, wife of the famous evangelist, Billy Graham.
 In her book, Mrs. Graham writes from the heart of a mom who knows what it is like to have a child stray from home, and our speaker shared how the book had been an encouragement to her as she experienced something similar with her son.
 At this time, my three children are young adults (ages 19-23) and thankfully they are all professing Christians.
 But I have more than one close family member whose spiritual condition I am particularly concerned about, so I set about getting my hands on a copy of Mrs. Graham’s book.
 It wasn’t what I expected: I was hoping for instructions on how to correct the situation (anyone who knows me, knows I’m a “fixer”), but it turned out to be better than that.
 (Isn’t it amazing how God always seems to know what we need better than we do!)

-Of course most of us are familiar with Jesus’ parable of the prodigal son, in which the younger of two brothers demands his father for his inheritance, then goes away from home and wastes it all in selfish, debauched living.
+Of course most of us are familiar with Jesus’ parable of the prodigal son (see Luke 15), in which the younger of two brothers demands his father for his inheritance, then goes away from home and wastes it all in selfish, debauched living.
 Because of our familiarity with the New Testament story, when we hear the word “prodigal” we often think of a loved one, usually a child, who has left home and family under unhappy circumstances, or one who has in some way strayed.
 In her book, Mrs. Graham shares true stories about prodigals, including St. Augustine and the hymn writer John Newton.
 Interspersed between the stories are poems and memorable quotes that express the heartfelt concerns and prayers of those who have a loved one who is lost.
 This poem by Mrs. Graham is a reminder that there is more than one way in which a parent may mourn for a child:

 Be tender with, O Lord, we pray